The Square of Nijenhuis Tensor and Its Vanishing Results: Introduction

 A complex manifold is a (real) smooth manifold, since the complex (holomorphic) structure of the complex manifold yields a smooth differentiable structure for the underlying real manifold.
 The converse is not true in general.

 Whether or not a smooth manifold, say spheres, is a complex manifold as well becomes an important issue.
 More specifically, given a complex manifold, its complex (holomorphic) structure gives a smooth differentiable structure, and in addition, gives an underlying almost-complex structure, an endomorphism $J$ on the tangent bundle of underlying smooth (real) manifold with $J^2=-1$.
 Conversely, can a smooth manifold $M$ with an almost-complex structure $J$ be a complex manifold such that $J$ is the underlying almost-complex structure of the complex structure of the complex manifold?
 This is an interesting question and it attracts many mathematicians' attention.

 There have been progress and very interesting results.
 It is known that a smooth manifold with complex structure must be even dimensional and orientable.

 In sphere cases, it is known that $S^2$ is a complex manifold.
-Ehresmann \cite{Ehr} showed that the 6-sphere admits an almost-complex structure.
-H. Hopf \cite{Hopf} proved that $S^4$ and $S^8$ do not admit almost-complex structures.
-A. Kirchhoff \cite{Kir} proved that there is an almost-complex structure on $S^6$.
-Eckmann-Frohlicher \cite{EF} and Ehresmann-Liberman \cite{EL} proved that Kirchhoff’s almost-complex structure on $S^6$ is not integrable to a complex structure.
-Borel and Serre proved that $S^n$ admits an almost-complex structure if and only if it is $S^2$ or $S^6$.
-C. LeBrun \cite{LeBrun} proved that there is no integrable orthogonal almost-complex structure on $S^6$.
-Hirzebruch \cite{Hir} in 1954 and Liberman\cite{Lib} in 1955, Yau \cite{Yau} in 1990 asked whether or not there is a complex structure on $S^6$?
-The above is only very incomplete short list of results on this problem.
+For high dimensional spheres other than 6-sphere, there have been a lot results of non-existences of complex structure, ch.
+Ehresmann \cite{Ehr}, H. Hopf \cite{Hopf}, A. Kirchhoff \cite{Kir}, Eckmann-Frohlicher \cite{EF}, Ehresmann-Liberman \cite{EL}, Borel and Serre \cite{B-S} The above is only very incomplete short list of results on this problem.
+Hirzebruch \cite{Hir} in 1954 and Liberman\cite{Lib} in 1955, Yau \cite{Yau} asked whether or not there is a complex structure on 6-sphere?

 When we study the problem whether a given smooth manifold is a complex manifold or not, one approach is to begin with an almost-complex structure and to check further if the almost-complex structure can be integrated in to the complex structure of a complex manifold.
 When checking, one applies the criterion of Newlander-Nirenberg\cite{NN}, which says that an almost-complex structure $J$ can be integrated into a complex structure if and only if the Nijenhuis tensor $N$ of the almost-complex structure $J$ vanishes.
 Therefore the study of Nijenhuis tensor becomes interesting and crucial here.
-In this paper, we write down some calculations on the "square" of Nijenhuis tensor, which is in weak and strong meaning, and vanishing results of the the square of Nijenhuis tensor, in weak and strong meaning.